 If you think about it, even in your native English and my native Italian, we don’t know a lot of words.
 We know actually a tiny fraction of the words that exist and our vocabulary is huge.
 There’s hundreds of thousands of words.
 English has, I don’t know how many words, a million words?
 It depends.
-Obviously some people want to know all the words but in most of the times you don’t need to know all the words but you need to know who to use a tiny fraction of the words that you have to use in order to communicate.
+Obviously some people want to know all the words as they explore bilingualism but in most of the times you don’t need to know all the words but you need to know who to use a tiny fraction of the words that you have to use in order to communicate.

 So my idea is what a person should do is to learn how to put them together, syntax, how to structure a sentence and then you can learn all the words that you want.
 So to me it’s first build the structure, and then add the content, the meat.